tidoe/MunchkinEditor/README.md

 ## Start

+### Online

+The MunchkinEditor is available at https://tidoe.github.io/MunchkinEditor/.

+I recommend using Google Chrome as browser, because the website may not look as expected in some other browsers.

+### Local

 Download and unzip this repository and save it to a location of your choice on your computer.

-Open the file `editor.html` in a browser, e.g. Google Chrome (double-clicking the file should do this).
+Open the file `index.html` in a browser, e.g. Google Chrome (double-clicking the file should do this).

 ## Use